2022 Byrd Amendment Information

 (1) The member was an AHPA member in good standing (including having fully paid its dues) in 2000, when the Petition requesting the AD/CVD honey trade investigations was filed;

-In order to receive a distribution of the collected duties, qualifying AHPA members (i.e., those that meet the four requirements above) must submit to U.S. Customs and Border Protection (“CBP”) a certification making claims for a distribution under the three AD and CVD trade orders on honey imports from China and Argentina.
+In order to receive a distribution of the collected duties, qualifying AHPA members (i.e., those that meet the four requirements above) must submit to CBP a certification making claims for a distribution under the three AD and CVD trade orders on honey imports from China and Argentina.

 Please note: if you are a member of the Sioux Honey Association ("SHA"), you do not need to file - and you should not file - any Byrd Amendment application, because SHA, as a cooperative, is filing on behalf of all of its members.

-Our international trade lawyers at Kelley Drye & Warren LLP have drafted the memorandum and certification template to assist you in completing the application.
+Our international trade lawyers at Kelley Drye & Warren LLP have drafted the attached memorandum and certification template to assist you in completing the application.
 Forms and instructions may be downloaded below, or contact me, Cassie Cox, to send you hard copies.
+We recommend that you immediately review these documents, and that you prepare and file your certification with CBP as soon as possible.
+Should you have any questions about preparing your certification that are not answered by these materials, please contact me as follows:

 PO Box 435